 Imagine you’re driving a car and you’re watching the speedometer to tell you how fast you are going.
 Could you now imagine this car as your vehicle of life?
-Let’s consider when pressing the gas or the brake these actions are a mirror image of your mindset and serving as a personal speedometer that measures your emotional well-being (or not), mental well-being (or not), and spiritual well-being (or not) as you drive your car of life.
+Let’s consider when pressing the gas or the brake these actions are a mirror image of your mindset and serve as a personal speedometer that measures your emotional well-being (or not), mental well-being (or not), and spiritual well-being (or not) as you drive your car of life.
 Imagine your thoughts as a measuring tool for how healthy you are from the inside out.

-As a Lifestyle Design Coach and Spiritual Teacher I have spent years training to observe the mental, emotional, and spiritual health of individuals reflected back to me through the way they talk about themselves.
+As a Lifestyle Design Coach and Spiritual Teacher, I have spent years training to observe the mental, emotional, and spiritual health of individuals reflected back to me through the way they talk about themselves.
 I’ve discovered your thoughts reveal your well-being as they shed light on your perception of life.

-Today as you find yourself in a set of circumstances like never before, where tens of thousands of people around the globe have been forced to pause, go inside, and lock down could it be possible that here lies an opportunity to slow down and examine your well-being by exploring the inner mechanics of your mind?
+Today as you find yourself in a set of circumstances like never before, where tens of thousands of people around the globe have been forced to pause, go inside, and lockdown could it be possible that here lies an opportunity to slow down and examine your well-being by exploring the inner mechanics of your mind?